rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 - Go back from time to time to this Terminal Window #1 to see how your `timer-test` is responding.
 - Check with other colleagues, that are also part of this workshop, whether they have started their `timer-test`.
-- We will come back to it in a little while, but the main concept here is that your cluster is a PKS-tenant with hard isolation from other PKS-tenants.
+- We will come back to it in a little while, but the main concept here is that your cluster is a TKG-i tenant with hard isolation from other TKG-i tenants.
 Workloads running in separate clusters will not affect your `timer-test` response times.

 - Now to the dangerous part of this Lab.
-Using a second Terminal Window, execute the following command to become a PKS Administrator:
+Using a second Terminal Window, execute the following command to become a TKG-i Administrator:

 ```
 pks login -a https://api.pks.pks4u.com:9021 -u pks_admin -p password -k